|

 • Dog-Friendly?
 Yes, on a leash

-This was our first hike in Portland’s city limits, and it didn’t disappoint.
+Fun fact: this was our first ever hike in Portland’s city limits, and it didn’t disappoint.
 It was a gray winter day, and it was foggy and lightly misting, but that didn’t stop us from hitting the trail.

-Thing to Note: When we were there, the Terry Riley Bridge at the northern end of the loop was closed, but you can do the North Horse Loop instead.
+Thing to note: When we were there last, the Terry Riley Bridge at the northern end of the loop was closed, but you can do the North Horse Loop instead.

 • Dog-Friendly?
 Yes, on a leash